 Non-Surgical Nose Job

-When Will I See the Results of My Rhinoplasty?
+When Will I See The Results From Nose Surgery?

 Due to swelling, it will take around six months to fully realize your new nose, although this can vary between patients.
 You can’t get frustrated at periods of swelling, as this is completely normal due to the trauma that is involved with nose surgery.
 But when all is said and done, you’ll be pleased with your new nose and your results will last the rest of your life.

-The first step in achieving your cosmetic goals is to request a consultation with Dr. D’Amico, serving the New York metro area.
+The first step in achieving your cosmetic goals is to request a consultation with Dr. D’Amico & Dr. Ferrauiola, serving the New York metro area.
 He enjoys spending time with you one-on-one to understand your objectives and give his professional opinion about the procedures that are best for you.
 You will never feel pressured to choose surgery and you will even have a second consultation visit (included with your fee) to bring along family or loved ones and ask follow-up questions.
-The consultation fee is applied toward any surgical procedure you choose.
+The consultation fee is applied to any surgical procedure you choose.
 We are also happy to schedule appointments by phone by calling (201) 567-9595.

 * = Results may vary